-If you are looking for a quality crafted Made in USA hiking boot with an old school design than two boots worth considering are the Merrell Wilderness and Danner Mountain Light hiking boots.
-We put these two boots head to heads and explore the differences in construction, fit and features so you can choose the best one for you.
+If you are looking for a quality Made in USA hiking boot with an old school design than two boots worth considering are the Merrell Wilderness and Danner Mountain Light hiking boots.
+We put these two boots head to head and explore the differences in construction, fit and features so you can choose the best one for you.

 |Merrell Wilderness||Danner Mountain Light|

 |Fit||Fit true to size for most.||Go half size down in EE sizes.|